build-wars/gwmultilaunch/readme.txt

   * moriz - thank you for being the brave soul to test this in windows 7
   * Alexander Burn Victim - thank you for testing in vista 64-bit
+  * Aciid Bu5t0r - thank you for bringing up the idea of forcefully unlocking gw.dat

 ==History==
 v0.4b (2009/05/16)
   * First beta.
 Feature lock for now.
 Only bugs fixes until first stable release.
   * Added ability to make copies of Guild Wars from the gui.
-  * Added super experimental "Force gw.dat unlock" for launching the same copy multiple times (warning, this may corrupt your gw.dat file)
+  * Added super experimental "Force gw.dat unlock" for launching the same copy multiple times (gw.dat corruption possible)

 v0.35a (2009/05/14)
   * Added delay back in when launching multiple copies